-Patients of all ages should see a family dentist every six months.
+Patients of all ages should see a family dentist every six months as part of preventive dentistry care.
 If you struggle with periodontal disease or tooth decay, this recommended frequency may be increased to better benefit your oral health.
 These visits allow us to monitor your smile, locate any sources of damage or discomfort, and provide personalized recommendations for treatments that will help strengthen and maintain your teeth and gums for years to come.

-Sealants, as the name suggests, coat teeth to seal out bacteria, plaque, and tartar to prevent decay.
-The process is simple.
+Dental Sealants, as the name suggests, coat teeth to seal out bacteria, plaque, and tartar to prevent decay.
+The process is simple but is an important part of our preventive dentistry for our Gahanna patients.
 After patients’ professional teeth cleanings, we apply a thin coat of liquid sealant and harden it into position over teeth with a curing light.
 Once the sealant is in place, it is invisible to the naked eye and protects smiles for years.

 Nightguards for Clenching & Grinding